Skip to main content

 Step 1: Internal transfer students must apply to the College of Natural Sciences prior to completing 60 hours or four long semesters at UT.
 Applications are due to the College of Natural Sciences in the spring.
 Learn more about the college's internal transfer requirements.

 Step 2: Once accepted into the College of Natural Sciences, all students will start as entry-level biology majors until they successfully complete the entry-level requirements.
-Learn the difference between the B.A. versus B.S.A. versus B.S. degrees.
+Learn the difference between the B.S.A. versus B.S. degrees.

 Required Courses